peruvianidol/mikeaparicio.com/_src/posts/2022-08-19-nested-navigation-in-eleventy.md

 {% endraw %}
 ```

-Next, we're creating a Nunjucks macro called `renderNavListItem` that takes `entry`, an individual item in `navPages`, as an arguement.
+Next, we're creating a Nunjucks macro called `renderNavListItem` that takes `entry`, an individual item in `navPages`, as an argument.

 ```js
 {%- raw -%}